 This was a big one.
 Not only was this race scheduled to kick off my Peak Phase in my 1 year Ironman training program, but the distances for this race, were much closer to my training distances.
 Unlike Rev3, which served as a good “see what it feels like to race” warm-up, this 70.3 was going to prove a much bigger physical challenge.
 Here, I’d be tested with:

 - 1.2mi Swim

 - 56mi Bike

 I had completed more than each of these distances in training, but in some cases not much more.
 My longest bike has been 70 miles, longest run 16.
 This is all to say I knew I could complete the distances, but things like nutrition, hydration, and physical fatigue would come much more into play this time around.

 Coming out of my 2:31 Olympic triathlon, I knew that an absolutely perfect race would get me close to 5 hours.
+I had stuck very close to my Ironman nutrition plan since the Olympic race, and was feeling really good physically gearing up for this one.
 I set an upward cap goal for myself of no more than 5:30, but thought it would be pretty cool to go sub-5 in my first ever half.